Ontong Java Plateau

-The Ontong Java Plateau (OJP) is a massive oceanic plateau located in the southwestern Pacific Ocean, north of the Solomon Islands.
+The Ontong Java Plateau (OJP) is an extensive oceanic plateau located in the southwestern Pacific Ocean, north of the Solomon Islands.

 The OJP was formed around (Ma), with a much smaller volcanic event around 90 Ma.
 Two other southwestern Pacific plateaus, Manihiki and Hikurangi, now separated from the OJP by Cretaceous oceanic basins, are of similar age and composition and probably formed as a single plateau and a contiguous large igneous province together with the OJP.

 When eruption of lava had finished, the Ontong Java–Manihiki–Hikurangi plateau covered 1% of Earth's surface and represented a volume of 80 e6km3 of basaltic magma.

 This "Ontong Java event", first proposed in 1991, represents the largest volcanic event of the past 200 million years, with a magma eruption rate estimated at up to 22 km3 per year over 3 million years, for a total several times larger than the Deccan Traps.

 The smooth surface of the OJP is punctuated by seamounts such as the Ontong Java Atoll, one of the largest atolls in the world.